History and Mission

 BSM Mission Statement

-To inspire learning within a caring, creative and international community, to pursue excellence, and to challenge students to think critically as they prepare for the world beyond.
+To inspire learning within a caring, creative, and international community, to pursue excellence and to enable students to fulfil their ambitions.

 The British School of Milan was founded in 1969 as an independent, not-for-profit organisation to serve the ex-patriate English-speaking community in Milan from nursery to university.
 The BSM – formerly the Sir James Henderson School – has continued to serve the British expatriate community but also to educate the more internationally-minded Italian community in the city.